-Pesticides known as "Plant protection products" are used to control pests, weeds and diseases.
-There are many different types of plant protection product, common examples include: insecticides, fungicides, herbicides, molluscicides, and plant growth regulators.
+Pesticides, also known as ’plant protection products’ (PPP), are used to control pests, weeds and diseases.
+There are many different types of plant protection product and common examples include: insecticides, fungicides, herbicides, molluscicides, and plant growth regulators.

-The Health and Safety Executive aims to ensure that the plant protection products do not harm human health or have unacceptable effects on the environment.
+The Health and Safety Executive (HSE) aims to ensure that plant protection products do not harm human health or have unacceptable effects on the environment.

 We do this principally by using the law to set strict conditions on the way these products can be used.
 We also work with other organisations to ensure the risk and impact of using them are understood and controlled appropriately.